RAF Laarbruch: History

-The British army built Advanced Landing Ground Goch (B-100) during the Second World War in preparation for the final push across the Rhine River in early 1945.
+The British army built Advanced Landing Ground Goch (B-100) during the Second World War in preparation for the final push across the Rhine River (Operation Plunder) in early 1945.
 The infrastructure was straightforward and simple: a 3600 feet PSP runway with a parallel 3000 feet grass emergency runway, refuelling was done with jerrycans, and there was enough space for two complete Wings.

-It was only used between 4 March and late April.
+It was only used between 4 March and late April 1945.
 The first unit to fly from the airfield was No. 662 Squadron RAF operating Taylorcraft Auster, who remained at the airfield until 24 March.
 They were followed by the British 121 Wing (20 March), operating the Hawker Typhoon.
 Ten days later the Canadian No. 143 Wing joined them.
 The Hawker Typhoons of 121 Wing were exchanged for the Supermarine Spitfires of Canadian No. 127 Wing by mid-April, but by the end of that month all Wings had left.
 This ended the use of B-100 airfield.